McBroom doubles twice to lead Royals over Marlins

+MIAMI (AP) — Ryan McBroom continues to produce in his first week with the Kansas City Royals.

-MIAMI (AP) — Ryan McBroom doubled twice and had three RBI to help the Kansas City Royals beat the Miami Marlins 7-2 on Saturday night.
+McBroom doubled twice and had three RBI to help the Royals beat the Miami Marlins 7-2 on Saturday night.

+“It’s been so exciting and truly a-dream-come-true,” said McBroom, who is hitting .375 with four RBI since the Royals acquired him from the New York Yankees organization Aug.
+31.

 McBroom’s bases-clearing double off Miami reliever Ryne Stanek in the seventh capped a six-run inning.